AbdulZaid/cmsi387/homework/os-literature/README.md

 • Give a brief assessment of the quality of the work.
 Consider the authors, the publication venue, the level of detail, references cited, etc.

-####The First Article: "A new solution to the critical section problem" By Howard P. Katseff"
+####The First Article: "A new solution to the critical section problem" By Howard P. Katseff.

 (1)  This article by Howard P. Katseff is directly related to our subject of Process Synchronization, and mainly on Critical Section Structure.
 It is related because it's based on expanding the solutions of Djiksta's, Knuth's, and Eisenberg and McGuire's solution.
 Moreover, as stated in the introduction "The solution presented here improves on previous solutions by allowing processes to enter their critical sections on a first-come first-served basis."